zjabel/css-example/README.md

 # Icons used
 * Linkedin icon created by riajulislam - Flaticon
 * Github icon created by riajulislam - Flaticon
-* Trheads icon created by Freepiks - Flaticon
+* Threads icon created by Freepiks - Flaticon